Sport in Germany: Water sports

-With Germany being one of the most successful Water sports nations sailing, rowing, swimming, wind- and kitesurfing, wakeboarding, underwater diving, fishing, powerboating water aerobics and yachting are popular in Germany, especially with large annual events such as Kiel Week or Hanse Sail in Rostock.
+With Germany being one of the most successful water sports nations in sports like sailing, rowing, swimming, wind- and kitesurfing, wakeboarding, underwater diving, fishing, powerboating water aerobics and yachting are popular in Germany, especially with large annual events such as Kiel Week or Hanse Sail in Rostock.

 Germany is among the most successful nations at the LEN European Aquatics Championships, World Aquatics Championships and in the swimming events at the Summer Olympics.

 Among the most well known athletes are Franziska van Almsick, Britta Steffen, Michael Gross, Peter Nocke, Paul Biedermann and Heike Friedrich.